simplr-sh/coin-logos/README.md

 ### Special Thanks to [Cloudflare](https://cloudflare.com) & [jsDelivr](https://jsdelivr.com)

-Free Open Source collection of more than 16,100 cryptocurrency logos tracked and active on Coingecko.
+Free Open Source collection of more than 16,113 cryptocurrency logos tracked and active on Coingecko in 4 use-case optimised sizes.

+Production-ready asset endpoints courtesy of `Cloudflare` & `jsDelivr` CDN.
+No bandwidth or request limits & completely free for anyone to use.

 ## Last Updated - 20 December 2024